Below you find a regionwise analysis of the Dutch league - which regions provided how many teams to the league, and titles won per region.

 VSV merged with Stormvogels to form Telstar in 1963; following a

-cooperation with amateur side Stormvogels, Telstar changed name
+cooperation with amateur side Stormvogels, Telstar were known as

 't Gooi were renamed SC Gooiland in 1965;